Soviet Union national under-21 football team

 The Soviet national youth football team was the under-21 football team of the Soviet Union.
 Before 1978 it was known as under-23 team.
 It ceased to exist on the breakup of the Union.

 Following the realignment of UEFA's youth competitions in 1976, the USSR Under-21 team was formed.
 The team had a good record, winning the competition twice, reaching the last four once, but failing to qualify for the last eight on five occasions.

 After the dissolution of the USSR (on 26 December 1991), the senior team played out its remaining fixtures, which were the finals of Euro 92.
 Because the USSR U-21s had, by 26 December, already failed to qualify for their version of the 1992 European Championship, the former Soviet states didn't play as a combined team at U-21 level ever again.

 Of the former Soviet states, only Russia entered the 1992–1994 competition.
 A total of 15 former Soviet states play international football today; 11 in Europe under UEFA, 4 in Asia under the AFC.

-Since the under-21 competition rules insist that players must be 21 or under at the start of a two-year competition, technically it is an U-23 competition.
-USSR's unparalleled record in U-23 competitions is also shown.